 - Undertake multi-country research to identify the main bottlenecks, and support strategies to address these at country level

-- Facilitate exchange of lessons and good practices between countries.
+- Facilitate exchange of lessons and good practices between countries across the region

 - Work with national government partners as well as private sector, donors, academia and media to achieve WASH improvements at scale

 - Provide support to ensure that WASH programmes and services are climate resilient

 These resources represent just a small selection of materials produced by UNICEF and its partners in the region.
 The list is regularly updated to include the latest information.